rkgIITBh/data-structures.github.io/HTML/AmortizedTimeSplaying.md

 We start with a potential function.
 A potential function is reserve energy, as a physicist may define it.
 The reserve energy tells us a system's intrinsic capabilities to work.
 When we execute some activities, potentials reduce.
-We can increase our potential by eating nutritious food and training under a physical trainer.
-When performing a task, we typically complete difficult parts first.
-The remaining parts of the task can become easier and require less energy to finish.
-The amortized cost relies on on the similar approach.
-Any expensive activity is performed in a way to make future activities less expensive.
+To increase our potential, we eat nutritious food and train under a physical trainer.
+When performing a task, typically, we finish complex parts of the task before easy tasks.
+So, the remaining parts of the task become more manageable and require less energy.
+The amortized cost relies on a similar approach.
+Any expensive activity is performed in a way that makes future activities less expensive.
+So, the overall energy requirement for each activity is minimal.

 How do we define a potential for operations on splay trees?
 The operations supported by splay trees normal BST operations of search, insert, and delete.
 These operations depend on the length of the